 On June 2, 2014, pursuant to the terms of the Deerfield Facility Agreement, the Company issued the Deerfield Warrant to purchase 14,423,076 shares of Series D Preferred (Note E).
 The Company recorded the fair value of the Deerfield Warrant as a debt discount and a warrant liability.
 The Deerfield Warrant, if unexercised, expires on the earlier of June 2, 2024, or upon a liquidation event.
-Upon completion of the IPO, the Deerfield Warrant automatically converted into a warrant to purchase 1,923,077 shares of the Company's common stock at an exercise price of \$5.85 per share.
-The Company is amortizing the debt discount over the term of the Deerfield Convertible Note and the expense is recorded as interest expense related to amortization of debt issuance costs and discount in the condensed statements of operations.
+Upon completion of the Company's initial public offering (the "IPO"), the Deerfield Warrant automatically converted into a warrant to purchase 1,923,077 shares of the Company's common stock at an exercise price of \$5.85 per share.
+The Company is amortizing the debt discount over the term of the Deerfield Convertible Note and the expense is recorded as interest expense related to amortization of debt issuance costs and discount in the unaudited condensed statements of operations.

-The Company determined that the 2013 Warrants and Deerfield Warrant should be recorded as a liability and stated at fair value at each reporting period upon inception.
-As stated above, upon completion of the IPO, the 2013 Warrants and the Deerfield Warrant automatically converted into warrants to purchase the Company's common stock.
-The Company marked the 2013 Warrants to fair value and reclassified them to equity upon closing of the IPO.
+The Company determined that the Deerfield Warrant should be recorded as a liability and stated at fair value at each reporting period upon inception.
+As stated above, upon completion of the IPO, the Deerfield Warrant automatically converted into warrants to purchase the Company's common stock.
 The Deerfield Warrant remains classified as a liability and is recorded at fair value at each reporting period since it can be settled in cash.
-Changes to the fair value of the warrant liability are recorded through the condensed statements of operations as a fair value adjustment (Note H).
+Changes to the fair value of the warrant liability are recorded through the unaudited condensed statements of operations as a fair value adjustment (Note H).